radin-ayu/agenticai/website/Lab-4.md

 * Feature demonstrated: Call a tool

     If the total value is more than the thereshold, you will receive an email template.

+**Congratulations!
+You’ve completed an end-to-end flow of this AskProcurement Agent.**